nicopop/Archipelago-Tools/README.md

 ### Generate-Tweaked.py

 - Found [here](Generate-Tweaked.py)
+- Inspired by [Archipelago fuzzer](https://github.com/Eijebong/Archipelago-fuzzer) from which I learned out how to call AP's generate.py
 - A drop in "replacement" for Generate.py
 - Every argument Generate.py support works with it
 - Some custom Arguments are added: